grigaut/bgc-data-processing/docs/scripts/plot_mesh.md

 ??? question "VARIABLE"

-    Variable to map.
+    Name of the variable to map.
+The names are supposed to be the ones defined in `config/variables.toml` ([`config/default/variables.toml`]({{repo_blob}}/config/default/variables.toml)) by default.).
 If 'all': will map density of datapoints, regardless of their variables.

     **default**: `"all"`